zacmarch/CP3402_LearningJournal_ZM/Week3.md

 * Learning through doing: 5hrs

 ## Content Insights
 The process of making a website through Wordpress was a lot simpler than with Joomla and it is now clear to me why Wordpress is the most popular CMS.
-If I were to make a website in the future I would use Wordpress.
+If I ever need to make a website in the future I would use Wordpress.

 ## Career or Employability insights
 The group interview activity hightlighted how important good communication skills will be in the workplace.
-These skills ae not only important for the initial hiring interviews but for the day to day interactions I will have with my coworkers.
+These skills are not only important for the initial hiring interviews but for the day to day interactions I will have with my coworkers.
 I believe my communication skills need work and I plan to refine these skills to make myself more employable.